 Do unmarried fathers have rights, as well?
 Can you get child support if you are not married?
 It’s important to know how the court will define your fathership before you enter a custody battle.
-The court likes to define fathers in three different definitions: the presumed father, the acknowledged father and the adjudicated father.
+The court likes to define fathers in three different definitions: the presumed father, the acknowledged father and the legal father.
 Here’s how each definition fits into father’s rights in Texas.

-The presumed father in Texas
+The Presumed Father in Texas